targis/bike-shop/README.md

 # Bike shop
-Training project to create a bicycle shop page using React.
+The IT Nation 2.0 Front-end course project.
+It's a bicycle shop web app page created using React.
-In this project I have created components such as slider, order constructor, order form and status check form.
+In this project, I have created components such as a slider, order constructor, order form, and status check form.

-This project was created during IT Nation 2.0 training course.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the following:

 ### `npm start`

-Runs the app in the development mode.\
+It runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.